 There is, of course, a flip side to the extreme variety Udemy offers.
 The website features so many choices, it can feel pretty overwhelming.
 And though most of them are taught by professional chefs, some may not have the impressive credentials you’ll find with other programs.
 Then again, for prices as low as roughly $12 per course, this might be a reasonable trade-off.

 Best Live Class: Cocu Social

 Why We Chose It: Cocu Social gives you live access to professional chefs right in their home kitchens.

 - Live online classes offered multiple days per week

 - Offers only recipe-based (not technique-based) classes

 - Classes are all on Eastern Time

 Cocu Social offers both in-person and online classes, with plenty to choose from in each category.
-Participate in live online courses taught by any of the service’s 12 professional chefs.
+Participate in live online courses taught by the service’s team of professional chefs.